 Collecting Leaves for Leaf Mould

 As well as collecting the leaves from your garden you could try sourcing leaves from public places.
-Avoid leaves from busy roadsides which are likely to be full of pollutants, some of them nasty and slow to dissipate – you don’t want these ending up on your vegetables beds!
+Avoid leaves from busy roadsides which are likely to be full of pollutants, some of them nasty and slow to dissipate – you don’t want these ending up on your vegetable beds!

 While leaf blowers make short work of the job, unless you work for the local parks department or have a particularly large garden they may not be the most economical or practical solution.
-I’d always opt for my trusty spring tine rake.
+I’d always opt for my trusty spring-tine rake.
 Half an hour spent raking does the job just as well and provides a free workout to boot.
 Always rake in the direction of any wind to avoid repeatedly going back over the same ground.
 If you’re collecting leaves from a lawn then consider using a rotary mower, which will shred the leaves and speed up the process while introducing a few grass clippings for additional nutrient content.